Glen Hepburn: Professional career

 Following college he had a brief stint with the Denver Broncos of the American Football League (AFL), but was released before the season start.
 Following the season he helped create the Omaha Mustangs professional football team.
 He played the 1964–1968 seasons with the Mustangs, as members of the Professional Football League of America (PFLA) and Continental Football League (CoFL).
 He was a two-way player, as an end on offense and linebacker of defense.

 Injury and death

-Hepburn was in serious condition following a 1968 week two game against the Michigan Arrows, when he was knocked unconscious in a pileup of players.
-He was rushed to the Martin Place East Hospital, where he fell into a coma that night.
-Doctors said he suffered a brief heart stoppage and ruptured brain vessel in the play.
+In the second week of the 1968 season in a game versus the Michigan Arrows, Hepburn was knocked unconscious in a pileup of players.
+He was rushed to the Martin Place East Hospital, where he remained in serious condition and fell into a coma that night.
+Doctors later said he suffered a brief heart stoppage and ruptured blood vessel in the brain on the play.
 "His condition just got gradually worse," a doctor at the hospital said.
-He died from injuries sustained in the game on September 12, five days afterwards.
+He died from his injuries on September 12.
 He was buried in Miami, Florida, his hometown.

 In 1969, the Continental Football League created the Glen Hepburn Memorial Award, given to those who help in community service.
 Nebraska–Omaha University also made an award to honor him, the Glen Hepburn Trophy, given to those who display defensive excellence.